A Life of Public Service

 - Attorney in private practice, Seattle

-- National Vice-Chair, Law and Justice Committee, National Conference of State Legislatures
+- Chair, Standing Committee on Law, Criminal Justice and Public Safety, National Conference of State Legislatures

 - Public Safety Task Force, Council of State Governments